XectaSolutions/yii-docker/README.md

 ## Modifications

-This is a mod by Xecta Solutions to manage Yii projects in a more easier way.
+This is a mod by Xecta Solutions to manage Yii projects in an easier way.
 The following enhancements are made to the official docker compose files.

 - Installs the base framework by default using a composer container.
 - MySQL (host name: mysql)